RIDM: Reinforced Inverse Dynamics Modeling for Learning from a Single Observed Demonstration: Empirical Results

 GAIfO+RL is based on the current state-of-the-art imitation from observation algorithm, GAIfO\cite{torabi2019generative}.
 Starting from GAIfO, GAIfO+RL integrates RL by modifying the reward function used during the agent update step.
 Instead of the reward function being determined solely by the discriminator as in GAIfO, GAIfO+RL integrates imitation and reinforcement learning by defining a new reward function that is a linear combination of the discriminator's output and the task reward \cite{DBLP:journals/corr/abs-1802-09564}.

-In Figure \ref{fig:gaifo_rl_baseline}, we establish that GAIfO+RL is a reasonable baseline by evaluating the performance of GAIfO alone, RL alone (TRPO/PPO), and GAIfO+RL.
-All three methods operate in the raw (un-transformed) state space, and GAIfO and GAIfO+RL are also given access to a single, state-only demonstration.
+In Figure \ref{fig:gaifo_rl_baseline}, we establish that GAIfO+RL is a strong baseline by evaluating the performance of GAIfO alone, RL alone (TRPO/PPO), and GAIfO+RL.
+All three methods operate in the raw (un-augmented) state space, and GAIfO and GAIfO+RL are also given access to a single, state-only demonstration.
 While the performance of either pure IfO or pure RL alone is relatively poor, we can see that GAIfO+RL achieves significantly higher performance than its parts.
-Moreover, GAIfO+RL operates in the same established regime and belongs to the same class of IfO+RL algorithms as our algorithm, and therefore seems to be a reasonable imitation from observation + reinforcement learning algorithm.
+Moreover, GAIfO+RL operates in the same established regime and belongs to the same class of IfO+RL algorithms as RIDM, and therefore seems to be a reasonable imitation from observation + reinforcement learning algorithm.